Menu

 The most common pattern, called androgenic alopecia, is driven by genetics and a hormone called dihydrotestosterone (DHT).
 DHT shrinks hair follicles over time until they no longer produce visible hair.
 This is what people mean when they refer to “male pattern baldness” or “female pattern hair loss”.

-There are also several other types of hair loss that look similar but have very different causes — including stress-related telogen effluvium, autoimmune alopecia areata, and conditions secondary to scalp problems like seborrheic dermatitis.
+There are also several other types of hair loss that look similar but have very different causes, including stress-related telogen effluvium, autoimmune alopecia areata, and conditions secondary to scalp problems like seborrheic dermatitis.
 Different causes require different treatments.
 The first step before any treatment is identifying which type you have.

 For a deeper read on identifying types of hair loss, see our guide to types of female hair loss and our overview of how to stop hair loss.
+If you have only just noticed shedding and are not sure if it is normal cycling or the start of pattern loss, our short guide on am I losing hair? helps you decide.

 2. What causes hair loss?